 1 authority to review capital projects for prudency prior to implementation of each step.
 As 2 explained later in our testimony, the Company has provided substantial evidence in 3 support of its 2020 capital investments.
 For future step increases (2021 and beyond), the 4 Company proposes to file documentation in early April demonstrating the change in its 5 net plant between January 1 and December 31 of the preceding calendar year.
 The step 6 increase would take effect on July 1 of each year, allowing a period of approximately 7 three months for the Commission's review.
 This process is consistent with the step 8 adjustments allowed for other New Hampshire utilities.
-9 Q. Do step adjustments cause disincentives to control capital spending? ×.
-Do step aujustinents cause alsineentives to control explain spenaing.
-10 A. No. The Commission retains its full authority to conduct prudence reviews of capital

-10 No. The Commission retains its full authority to conduct prudence reviews of capital 10 11 No. The Commission retains its full authority to conduct prudence reviews of capital expenditures before they are allowed in rates.
-Customer interests are protected because 10 11 12 No. The Commission retains its full authority to conduct prudence reviews of capital expenditures before they are allowed in rates.
-Customer interests are protected because cost recovery is permitted only after the respective projects have been placed into service, 10 11 12 13 - No. The Commission retains its full authority to conduct prudence reviews of capital expenditures before they are allowed in rates.
+9 Q. Do step adjustments cause disincentives to control capital spending?
+10 А. No. The Commission retains its full authority to conduct prudence reviews of capital 10 11 А. No. The Commission retains its full authority to conduct prudence reviews of capital expenditures before they are allowed in rates.
+Customer interests are protected because А. 11 А. expenditures before they are allowed in rates.
+Customer interests are protected because 11 12 А. expenditures before they are allowed in rates.
+Customer interests are protected because cost recovery is permitted only after the respective projects have been placed into service, 11 12 13 А. expenditures before they are allowed in rates.
 Customer interests are protected because cost recovery is permitted only after the respective projects have been placed into service, are used and useful, and have been found to be prudent.
-Although Staff claims regulatory 10 11 12 13 14 - No. The Commission retains its full authority to conduct prudence reviews of capital expenditures before they are allowed in rates.
+Although Staff claims regulatory 11 12 13 14 А. expenditures before they are allowed in rates.
 Customer interests are protected because cost recovery is permitted only after the respective projects have been placed into service, are used and useful, and have been found to be prudent.
-Although Staff claims regulatory lag is an incentive to control spending, approximately one-half of the proposed step 10 11 12 13 14 15 - No. The Commission retains its full authority to conduct prudence reviews of capital expenditures before they are allowed in rates.
+Although Staff claims regulatory lag is an incentive to control spending, approximately one-half of the proposed step 11 12 13 14 15 Α. expenditures before they are allowed in rates.
 Customer interests are protected because cost recovery is permitted only after the respective projects have been placed into service, are used and useful, and have been found to be prudent.
 Although Staff claims regulatory lag is an incentive to control spending, approximately one-half of the proposed step adjustment projects, by volume of spend, are related to essential infrastructure work that